 When comparing Tails vs Red Hat Enterprise Linux, the Slant community recommends Tails for most people.
-In the question“What is the most secure Linux distro?”
-Tails is ranked 3rd while Red Hat Enterprise Linux is ranked 6th.
+In the question“What are the best Linux distributions for misanthropes?”
+Tails is ranked 25th while Red Hat Enterprise Linux is ranked 109th.

 Ranked in these QuestionsQuestion Ranking